 Unfortunately, that day never came… My youth program stopped giving kids trinkets because they said it wasn’t fair to the kids who didn’t earn any trinkets.
 In other words, everyone on the team had to be treated fairly regardless of their performance on the field.
 Hey, I’m all for equality and fairness, but in sports it doesn’t make any sense.
 Teams must pay more attention and give more reps in practice to their best players if they want to win.
 It’s that simple.

-And the same is true when it comes to managing Google AdWords campaigns.
+And the same is true when it comes to managing Google Ads (AKA Google AdWords) campaigns.
 You simply can’t treat all your campaigns equally.
 Instead, you have to be ruthless if you want to maximize performance, and I’ll highlight this point with a case study of one of our clients.

 The Challenge & Our Initial Analysis